-- 1. Convening the person-centered planning team comprised of the beneficiary, beneficiary's family, direct service providers, medical and social work professionals, as necessary, and advocates, who assist in determining the appropriate supports and strategies needed in order to meet the beneficiary's needs and preferences; - 2.
+- 1. Convening the person-centered planning team comprised of the beneficiary, beneficiary's family, DSPs, medical and social work professionals, as necessary, and advocates, who assist in determining the appropriate supports and strategies needed in order to meet the beneficiary's needs and preferences; - 2.
 On-going coordination and monitoring of supports and services included in the beneficiary's approved POC; - 3.
 Building and implementing the supports and services as described in the POC; - 4.
 Assisting the beneficiary to use the findings of formal and informal assessments to develop and implement support strategies to achieve the personal outcomes defined and prioritized by the beneficiary in the POC; - 5.
-Providing information to the beneficiary on potential community resources, including formal resources and informal/natural resources, which may be useful in developing strategies to support the beneficiary in attaining his/her desired personal outcomes;
+Providing information to the beneficiary on potential community resources, including formal resources and informal/natural resources, which may be useful in developing strategies to support the beneficiary in attaining their desired personal outcomes; - 6.
+Assisting with coordinating transportation to access medical services and community resources; - 7.
+Assisting with problem solving with the beneficiary, families, services providers, and/or the LGE;